Category: Poem Analysis

 From Endymion

-From “Endymion” by John Keats BOOK I A thing of beauty is a joy for ever: Its loveliness increases; it will never Pass into nothingness; but still will keep A bower quiet for us, and a sleep Full of sweet dreams,…
+From “Endymion” by John Keats BOOK I A thing of beauty is a joy forever.
+Its loveliness increases; it will never pass into nothingness.
+Pass into nothingness, but still will keep a bower quiet for us, and a sleep Full…

 Song of the Open Road

-Song of the Open Road by Walt Whitman 1 Afoot and light-hearted I take to the open road, Healthy, free, the world before me, The long brown path before me leading wherever I choose.
-Henceforth I ask not good-fortune, I…
+Song of the Open Road by Walt Whitman 1 Afoot and light‑hearted, I take to the open road, Healthy, free, the world before me, The long, brown path that leads wherever I choose.
+From now on I ask not for…

 There was a Crooked Man